I’m going on a World Cruise!

 So how does one pack for a World Cruise?
 Laundry really cuts into social sun time.
 Stock up on a family sized tube of tooth paste and large shampoo.
-Onboard overpriced mini-versions of essentials like deodorant and shampoo are definately out.
+Onboard overpriced mini-versions of essentials like deodorant and shampoo are definitely out.
 Clothes?
 I’m not concerned as much with the garments as their size.
 Months of eating three full meals a day and desserts, to say nothing of the booze and meals in exotic ports, demand tolerant giving waistlines.
 To my mind, 20 ports of call should see affordable clothes shopping on the way.
-Cuts down on the laudry time too.
+Cuts down on the laundry time too.
 Better to do shopping.

-Finally, I have to decide who will accompany me on my World Cruise because even if I’m only fantasizing, there’s no way I’m forking over a single supplement for such a pricy journey.
+Finally, I have to decide who will accompany me on my World Cruise because even if I’m only fantasizing, there’s no way I’m forking over a single supplement for such a pricey journey.
 I’m not even sure I could tolerate anyone else in close quarters for that long a time.